GoumJer/Huawei_Sun2000/README.md

 pi@raspberry-4:~/huawei-solar $

 If testing gives no errors, you can use the entries in the file crontab as inspiration to automate regular updates to Domoticz.

+Note: If you do not want to send (day/month/year) data directly to influx just only run the script every 5 minutes with the RealTime parameter which will send data to Domoticz only